Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Objective of the Dragon Portfolio

-The overarching objective of the Dragon Portfolio is to deliver sustainable growth and wealth preservation over the long term.
-By diversifying across different asset classes that respond uniquely to various economic phases, the portfolio aims to reduce risk and enhance returns, irrespective of the prevailing market environment.
+The overarching objective of the Dragon Portfolio is to pursue long-horizon compounding while reducing dependence on one dominant macro regime.
+By diversifying across different asset classes that respond uniquely to various economic phases, the portfolio aims to reduce single-regime fragility and potentially improve the path of returns, across a wider range of market environments.

 Artemis Capital Management Created By Chris Cole